 Once admitted to a particular major, a student will not be allowed to change to another major at the University without the permission of their dean.

 The following programs are not open to transfer students for the foreseeable future:

 - Bachelors of Arts (B.A.) track of Computer Science

 To learn more about each of the colleges, explore their websites:

-To learn more about what classes you need to take for your intended major, please view our required courses.
-It is imperative that you have the prerequisites needed for your intended course of study.
-When deciding what other classes to take, we recommend aligning your course selection with Notre Dame’s Core Curriculum.
+To learn more about what classes you need to take for your intended major in order to present a strong application, please view our required courses.
+It is imperative that you have the prerequisites needed for your intended course of study, so carefully review the required curriculum for your intended College.
+When deciding what additional classes to take, we recommend aligning your course selection with Notre Dame’s Core Curriculum.
 Regardless of major, you should prioritize taking one or two math classes, at least one natural science class, and an English composition class.
 Course requirements vary by college and major.

 Beyond the Classroom

 Your days will not just be spent in the classroom, but as a member of a vibrant campus community.
 Learn more about student life, housing, Welcome Weekend, financial aid, and frequently asked questions.
 We also have additional information for international transfer students.

 If you have any remaining questions after reviewing the transfer website, please email email@example.com.